Stiggy-C/daisy/README.md

   * Keeping it simple & stupid and does not require a rocket scientist to work with Daisy

 ## Core components
-In the lowest level, Daisy provide 4 core components for developers/engineers who have exposures to Apache Spark.
+In the lowest level, Daisy provide 5 core components for developers/engineers who have exposures to Apache Spark.

+### AbstractSparkSqlService
+This class is the base of other classes.
+Necessary methods to build (Spark) dataset and to create a (Spark) table/view as implemented in this class.
+It also defines the (abstract) methods which need to be implemented when extending this class.

+The following methods are implemented in this class,

+* buildDataset(java.util.Map<java.lang.String,?>, io.openenterprise.daisy.spark.sql.CreateTableOrViewPreference)
+* createTable
+* createView

+The following abstract methods are defined in this class and must be implemented when extending,

+* buildDataset(java.util.Map<java.lang.String,?>)

 ### AbstractDatasetService
-This class represent building an aggregated dataset on an Apache Spark cluster.
-Furthermore, it provides logic to run as pipeline providing that writeDataset is implemented.
+This class contains method about building an aggregated (Spark) dataset.
+Furthermore, it provides the ability to be run as a data pipeline providing that the necessary method is implemented.
 Spark engineers just need to extends this class and fill in the following methods,

-* Dataset<Row> buildDataset(Map<String, ?> parameters)
-* void writeDataset(Dataset<Row> dataset, Map<String, ?> parameters) [if want to form a pipeline]
+* buildDataset(java.util.Map<java.lang.String,?>)
+* pipeline(java.util.Map<java.lang.String,?>)
+* pipeline(java.util.Map<java.lang.String,?>, io.openenterprise.daisy.spark.sql.CreateTableOrViewPreference)
+* writeDataset

-The implementation of this class is ideal to be used to form a pipeline in a batch job.
+The implementation of this class is ideal to be used to build the dataset for testing & to build the dataset to create the (Spark) table/view for be used by others & to form the pipeline in a batch job.

 [RecentPurchaseExampleDatasetService](src/main/java/io/openenterprise/daisy/examples/RecentPurchaseExampleDatasetService.java)
 is an example implementation of this class.
 It will read the transactions in a CSV files which is being stored in a S3